 This annual event is open to all the youth in the community and will hopefully help educate participants about sport fishing as well as the lagoon in a fun atmosphere.
 Immediately following the tournament, prizes will be awarded at a FUN casual dinner (dress: flip-flops and shorts).
-The dinner and other activities will be held at Walking Tree Brewery.
+The dinner and other activities will be held at American Icon Brewery.

 A SPECIAL PLACE